gferreira/robofab/Docs/source/objects/pens.rst

 Where the normal pen is an easy tool to think about drawing, the ``PointsPen`` is geared towards accessing all the data in the contours of the glyph.
 A ``PointsPen`` has a very simple interface, it just steps through all the points in a Glyph.
 Too complicated if you just want your script to draw in a glyph somewhere, but very useful for conversions of one thing to another, and when you're dealing with more elaborate point structures like several consecutive offcurve points.
 Again, have a look in the robofab/pens to see the available pens.
 Also the `LettError wiki <#>`_ has an in-depth description of the pen protocols.
 The ``PointsPen`` is passed to the ``aGlyph.drawPoints(aPointsPen)``

-.. py:function:: beginPath
+.. function:: beginPath

 Start a new sub path.

-.. py:function:: endPath
+.. function:: endPath

 End the current sub path.

-.. py:function:: addPoint(pt, segmentType=None, smooth=False, name=None, **kwargs)
+.. function:: addPoint(pt, segmentType=None, smooth=False, name=None, **kwargs)

 Add a point to the current sub path.

-.. py:function:: addComponent(self, baseGlyphName, transformation)
+.. function:: addComponent(self, baseGlyphName, transformation)

 Add a sub glyph.